physical therapy for ankle sprains

 What are Lateral Ankle Sprains?

-A physical therapist can use tests and measures to diagnose ankle sprains.
-Typically this will involve checking ROM (range of motion) and strength of the ankle and lower leg.
-Additionally, special tests and joint mobilization testing can bias the ligaments to determine which are involved.
-Movement analysis such as the FMS (functional movement screen), hop testing, and running/agility tests can also be used to help determine some of the impairments that may have contributed to the ankle sprain.
-If you are seeing a physical therapist with direct access (seeing a PT first without going to a physician) they will perform other tests and screening procedures to make sure physical therapy is appropriate.
-If your physical therapist feels you need different services, he or she will direct you to the best healthcare provider.
+Movement analysis such as the FMS (functional movement screen), hop tests, and running/agility tests identify impairments that may have contributed to your injury.
+Your physical therapist will perform other tests and screening procedures to make sure physical therapy is appropriate.
+If your physical therapist feels you need different services, they will direct you to the best healthcare provider.

 How are Ankle Sprains Treated?

-Depending where you are at in the recovery phase and your goals, a physical therapist will approach your care differently.
-Early in treatment crutches or a boot may be used and a physical therapist will focus more on pain, swelling and maintaining motion and strength.
-As your recovery progresses, your treatment will progress to more active treatments.
-This will include manual therapy to improve ankle motion, proprioceptive training, training for return to activity and strengthening exercises targeting areas that the therapist has found to be weak.
+Depending on where you are at in the recovery phase and your goals, a physical therapist will approach your care differently.
+Early in treatment crutches or a boot may be used and a physical therapist will focus more on pain, swelling, and maintaining motion and strength.

 Physical therapists have a great deal of experience in determining if you are ready to return to sports, work, and other activities.
-A few of the tests a physical therapist can use to determine if you are ready to go back to your sport are the FMS, Y-Balance test, hop testing, tuck jump assessment, and the Landing Error Scoring System.
-A physical therapist can also give you recommendations on footwear and proper training tips to help avoid ankle sprains in the future.
-Contact your physical therapist to learn more about managing ankles sprains.
+A few of the tests your physical therapist uses to determine if you are ready to go back to your sport are the FMS, Y-Balance test, hop testing, tuck jump assessment, and the Landing Error Scoring System.
+A physical therapist can also give you recommendations on footwear and proper training tips to help avoid injuries in the future.

 Receive the "The Movement": A Weekly Email Newsletter to Help You Move Without Pain